 Frequently asked questions about Gainsight alternatives

-Hubspot Service Hub and Intercom both have CS-adjacent features (NPS surveys, customer messaging, lifecycle stages) but neither is a full CS platform.
-Best fit: small teams under 100 customers using Hubspot or Intercom heavily already; layering on a Hubspot integration covers basic CS without paying for a dedicated platform.
-Above 100 customers or when journey orchestration becomes the binding need, dedicated CS platforms typically pay back.
+Neither is a full CS platform.
+Both have CS-adjacent features: NPS surveys, customer messaging, lifecycle stages.
+Best fit: small teams under one hundred customers already deep in HubSpot or Intercom, where layering on the integration covers basic CS without paying for a dedicated platform.
+Above one hundred customers, or when journey orchestration triggered by product usage becomes the binding need, a dedicated CS platform typically pays back versus HubSpot Service Hub alone.

-How long does CS platform migration take?
+What does a CS platform migration actually involve?

 The team behind subrupt.com.
 We track subscriptions, surface cheaper alternatives, and publish comparisons where the score formula is on the page so you can recompute it yourself.
 We do not claim 30,000 hours of testing.
 What we claim is live pricing from our database, a transparent composite score, and honest savings math against a category baseline.